Encapsule-Annex/jsgraph/README.md

 **Remarks:**

-Removing a vertex automatically removes all the the vertex's in-edges (i.e. directed edges pointing at the vertex being removed are also removed).
+Removing a vertex automatically removes all the the vertex's edges (both in and out-edges are removed).

 ## jsgraph.directed.DirectedGraph.addEdge